sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1', 'g2']
 ```

-    ✗: The item is destroyed | GM Move
+    ✗:
     ----
     ✓: The item is depleted.
-Expend 2 stamina from mental exhaustion | gray progress
+Expend 2 stamina from mental exhaustion
     ----
-    ✔: The item is depleted | green progress
+    ✔: The item is depleted
     ----
-    ✔✔: The item loses 1 charge | 2x green progress
+    ✔✔: The item loses 1 charge [green progress]

 **Details**: Use this instead of Use a Magic Item.
 Describe a new source (neither the Blood-Bound nor the Living Light) of magical energy in the universe that rushes into your magical item.
 Choose:
  *  ignore its limitations